Questions & Answers (Q&A)¶

 Set the initial period where the line can be in operation beyond the year of study in

-oT_Data_NetworkAll the empty cells of the CSV files are substituted internally by openTEPES with 0.0
+oT_Data_NetworkAll the empty cells of the CSV files are replaced internally by openTEPES with 0.0

-Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value, 0.000001, that will be substituted internally by openTEPES with 0.0.
+Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must enter a small value, 0.000001, that will be replaced internally by openTEPES with 0.0.
 If the cell is left empty, openTEPES will consider the rated capacity of the solar PV unit defined in

 oT_Data_VariableMaxGeneration,oT_Data_VariableMinGeneration,oT_Data_VariableMaxConsumption,oT_Data_VariableMinConsumption, etc., but at least an empty column with the name of the resource must be included in the file header